sumitkr2310/data-mining/README.md

 with the below information (not necessarily it should be in the below pattern)

-{ name
+{ name,
-  Contact no.
+  Contact no.,
-  email address
+  email address,
   website }